Denoder/nuxt-module-alternatives/README.md

 ```
 </details>

 Each module has a readme file with a list of packages that will need to be installed as a dependency.
+IF you are using the one with gitpkg the dependencies should also download by itself.